 As someone who loves language, the comparison in the beginning of this post gave me chills, and really helped me get a deeper understanding of what depersonalization and derealization are, even though I’ve never experienced them myself.
 Read on!
 I’m excited for you all to learn more!

 Imagine: semantic satiation…

 You are a young child, laughing and running around the playground with your friends at recess.
-As your game of tag winds down, you get tuckered out and collapse into the wood chips, catching your breath.
+As your game of tag winds down, you collapse into the wood chips, catching your breath.
 To keep the fun going, your friend suggests repeating a word over and over again.
 She has discovered that when you do that, it feels funny.

 “Carrot, carrot, carrot, carrot, carrot,” you all repeat over and over–until suddenly, it does feel funny to say the word.

 You all burst out laughing, wide-eyed and bewildered.

 Somehow, the word that represents an orange root vegetable, crunchy and sweet and loud to chew, stops meaning anything at all.